-The church of St. Barbara was built in the second half of XIV century, the first information about the functioning of the parish comes from 1398.
+The church of St. Barbara in Lalkowy (Lalkau) was built in the second half of the 14th century, and the first information about the functioning of the parish appeared in 1398.
+According to an early modern record from the 18th century, it was consecrated in 1409.
 In 1862, the interior, roofs and the crown of the tower walls were destroyed by a fire.
-The church was rebuilt in 1863 – 1866.
-The tower stepped gables, ceilings, south porch and most of the equipment come from this period.
-In 1868, the church was repeatedly consecrated.
+The church was carefully rebuilt in the years 1863 – 1866.
+At that time, the stepped gables of the tower and ceilings were reconstructed, the southern porch was built and most of the equipment was purchased.
+In 1868 the church was re-consecrated.

 The church received one of the most common layouts in the Middle Ages, because it originally consisted of an aisleless nave on a rectangular plan with the interior dimensions of 27.6 x 11.2 meters, a narrower, straight ended chancel on the eastern side, a small sacristy added from the north, and a square tower on the axis of the west facade.
 The nave was built slightly higher than the chancel, both ended with gables from the east and were covered with separate gable roofs.